Wirecard ex-boss Braun arrested as creditors hunt lost billions

 Wirecard's former boss has been arrested on suspicion of falsifying its accounts, after the German payments firm disclosed a $2.1 billion financial hole and questioned whether trustees had actually held money on its behalf.

 Markus Braun turned himself in on Monday night after Munich prosecutors issued a warrant for his arrest.
 A judge ruled on Tuesday that the 50-year-old Austrian could be released as soon as he posts 5 million euros ($5.7 million) in bail.
-As the wheels of justice turned, more than a dozen banks hired restructuring specialist FTI Consulting to advise them in talks with Wirecard, amid growing concern they may only recover a fraction of the 1.75 billion euros they have lent.
+Germany's financial regulator also filed a fresh complaint against Wirecard with the prosecutor, saying the company's belated admission that billions were missing showed it had mis-stated its financial position between 2016 and 2018.

+"This also strengthens the suspicion that the information contained in its financial reports sent false signals for Wirecard's share price and in so doing violated a ban on market manipulation," regulator Bafin said in a statement.
 In his 18 years in charge, Braun transformed an offshoot of the dot.com boom, known for handling payments for online gambling and adult entertainment sites, into a $20 billion-plus 'fintech' that won a place in Germany's blue-chip DAX index.
-The former consultant traded in a suit for a black roll-neck and portrayed himself as a tech visionary, telling New York investors last autumn that Wirecard would increase revenues by six times by 2025 as digital payments boom.

-Wirecard's meteoric rise was, however, accompanied by repeated allegations from whistleblowers, journalists and speculators that its revenue and profits had been pumped up through fake transactions with obscure partners.
-Braun, who will have to report to police once a week, said last week in a video statement that Wirecard may have been the victim of fraud, without giving details.

-He now stands accused of misrepresenting Wirecard's accounts and of market manipulation by falsifying income from transactions with so-called third-party acquirers, the Munich prosecutor's office said earlier.
 Two people familiar with the matter said state prosecutors were also considering issuing an arrest warrant for Jan Marsalek, a board member fired on Monday.
 Lawyers for Braun and Marsalek were not available for comment.
+Wirecard could not immediately be reached for comment.

-Wirecard's implosion was described on Monday as a "total disaster" by Germany's financial regulator, which has come under fire for pursuing its critics and not the company.
+Wirecard's implosion was described on Monday as a "total disaster" by Bafin, which has come under fire for pursuing its critics and not the company.
 Finance Minister Olaf Scholz told Reuters on Tuesday that lawmakers should decide quickly how to tighten regulation following the Wirecard scandal, which had exposed lapses by both auditors and regulators.

+Bafin's investigation into Wirecard's financial reporting is now complete, said a source familiar with the matter.
+The regulator, meanwhile, is also acting to shield Wirecard's banking subsidiary from the debt crisis.
+Bafin is seeking to prevent money held at Wirecard Bank from being tapped to bail out Wirecard AG, sources said.
+According to the most recent figures, the bank held 1.4 billion euros in deposits.

 URGENT BANK TALKS An external audit by KPMG in April could not verify cash balances, questioned Wirecard's acquisition accounting and was unable to trace millions in reported cash advances to merchants.